What are First Day Covers?

 Ordinary First Day of Issue Postmarks.
 These are similar to Counter Date Stamps, but have the words "First Day of Issue" included in the text, along with the Town/Post Office Name and the Date.
 These Postmarks came into being in 1964 and were withdrawn at the end of 1998.
 Below is an example of a First Day of Issue postmark, where you can see "First Day of Issue" enclosed within the postmark:

 Special Handstamps.
 These generally tend to be specific to the FDI Stamps or the "theme" of those stamps, and can be produced by the Royal Mail or indeed anyone else who may wish to sponsor a handstamp of their own or to supplement their own cover designs.
-Special Handstamps are applied to the covers be trained Royal Mail at one of their (ever diminishing number of) Special Handstamp centres.
+Special Handstamps are applied to the covers by trained Royal Mail operatives at one of their (ever diminishing number of) Special Handstamp centres.
 Special Handstamps are probably the most popular amongst collectors, and are becoming more numerous, complicated and indeed cunning in their design and logic.
 Examples below:

 Aside from these, there are numerous other Postmark types which are collectible, such as Travelling Post Offices (normally associated with trains), Forces Post Office (BFPO etc), Marine Mail and Paquebots (Posted at Sea).
 Examples below: